 Your gift to the Ukraine Solidarity Fund will provide temporary shelter, food, medical supplies, clothing, communications and religious supplies.
 These items will all be immediately distributed, and 100% of your gift will go directly to these displaced people.
 DONATE NOW

 “When it comes to Lent, simply crossing 40 days off the calendar cannot be considered a worthy sacrifice,” writes Philip Kosloski in the March issue of Columbia.
 “If we want to make a tithe of our time, we must use those days well, turning them into a meaningful offering to God.”
 READ MORE

 Tell Others About Knightline

-Forward the newsletter to Catholic men interested in the Knights, and let them know that through June 30 they can become a member for free online using promo code MCGIVNEY2020 at kofc.org/join.
+Forward this newsletter to Catholic men interested in the Knights, and let them know that they can become a member for free online using promo code MCGIVNEY2020 at kofc.org/join.
 You can also share your questions, feedback and story by emailing email@example.com.